 COVID-19 testing is slowly becoming more widely available, and insurance companies in the U.S. have pledged to pay for the tests, without charging co-pays (although you should still check with your insurance company to find out whether they will cover the full cost of treatment).
 The Federal government has expanded access to paid leave for many U.S. workers, and extended the federal tax filing deadline.

 We spoke again to rheumatologist and spondyloarthritis expert Dr. John Reveille, Chief of Rheumatology at The University of Texas Health Science Center in Houston, for his insight on what the pandemic designation means for you.

 Dr. Reveille, can you provide some context on the designation of the coronavirus as a pandemic?

 The COVID-19 epidemic met pandemic criteria a few days ago, and the WHO just declared it yesterday.
 Calling a disease a pandemic has nothing to do with lethality or mortality, just how many people are being affected and how widespread and quickly the infection is spreading.
 As I said last week, the overwhelming majority of those infected with COVID-19 do fine.
 The majority of the serious and fatal cases occur in the elderly, particularly those with medical complications such as diabetes, severe high blood pressure, and chronic lung disease.
 That said, the occurrence of serious infection, and even death, in some younger people (though very uncommon, and rarely in children) should underscore the need for everyone to take precaution.
 The most important thing is frequent hand washing.
 The CDC also recommends that everyone – even those who appear healthy – wear a face mask when leaving the house.
 Masks are not guaranteed to shield you from infection, but they help prevent the spread of respiratory droplets from your mouth and nose to reduce the chances of transmitting the illness to others if you are infected but asymptomatic.
-Masks also protect you by keeping you from putting your hands or fingers in your nose or mouth, which is the way infection is most effectively spread.
-However, recent data from China now suggest they may offer additional protection from getting infected with the virus.
+Masks also protect you by keeping you from putting your hands or fingers in your nose or mouth, which is one way infection is spread.